RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

  ![Create a job template](https://github.com/mglantz/ansible-roadshow/blob/master/content/job-template.png?raw=true)

-> Now try to run your playbook.
+> Now try to run your playbook. (press the rocket, next to the name of the template)

 If you now go to the 'Jobs' tab, you can review your specific run of the playbook, it lists information from the playbook run, who ran it and against what systems the playbook was run.
 This is all vital information as it allows visability over what's being done in your infrastructure or application landscape.